femboyfin/dbdideas/survivor_perks.md

 - Instead of activating after repairing Generators, gain **1 Token**
   - Removes the need to stop repairing and go to the nearest locker immediately to get your flashbang, letting you bank tokens to retrieve a flashbang per 40% repaired.
-- Entering a locker and pressing the Active Ability button crafts a Flash Grenade and consumes **-1 Token**
+- Entering a locker and pressing the Activate Ability button crafts a Flash Grenade and consumes **-1 Token**
-  - Changed Active Ability button to use the new token-based system from the change above.
+  - Changes Activate Ability button to use the new token-based system from the change above.

 ## [Flip-Flop](<https://deadbydaylight.wiki.gg/wiki/Flip-Flop>) 📉